Dovish Yellen brings comfort to peripheral bond markets

-LONDON Peripheral bonds led euro zone yields down on Tuesday as dovish comments from Federal Reserve Chair Janet Yellen bought some solace to risk markets that have started to become unnerved by a looming referendum in Britain on European Union membership.
+LONDON, June 7 Peripheral bonds led euro zone yields lower on Tuesday as dovish comments from Federal Reserve Chair Janet Yellen bought some solace to risk markets that have started to become unnerved by a looming referendum in the UK on European Union membership.

 In a speech on Monday, Yellen gave a largely upbeat assessment of the U.S. economic outlook and said interest rate hikes were coming, but gave little sense of when.